camrohwer/Watershed-Delineation-Parallelization/README.md

 # Watershed Delineation Project

-This project implements watershed delineation algorithms using both iterative and parallel approaches using C++ and CUDA respectively.
+This project performs watershed delineation using parallel processing in CUDA.
 The goal is to efficiently process Digital Elevation Models (DEMs) to perform watershed Delineation.

 ## Table of Contents